pivotx/PivotX-extensions/extensions/googleplusonebutton/docs/index.markdown

    Possible values: `none`, `inline`, `ballon`.
 Default is none.
 When size is tall then default is ballon.
  - bubble - specifies where the mouse-over bubble will be displayed.
    Possible values: `top`, `bottom`, `left`, `right`.
 Default is bottom.
- - width - (only with annotation inline) width of the display.
-Default is 450.
-Minimum 120.
+ - width - width of the display.
+Default is 450 (for inline), 120 (for ballon) or not used (for none).
+Minimum 120 (if specified).
- - align - (only with annotation inline) alignment of the display.
+ - align - alignment of the display.
 Values: left or right.
 Default left.
  - lang - set this to the desired language
    [valid codes](http://code.google.com/intl/nl/apis/+1button/#languages).
    When not set PivotX setting will be used.